Transferable Deep Reinforcement Learning Framework for Autonomous Vehicles with Joint Radar-Data Communications: System Model

 We consider an AV system equipped with JRC functions as illustrated in Fig.~\ref{fig:system-model}.
 In the system model, two environments are considered that are source environment and target environment.
 The two environments are assumed to be related but different~\cite{zhu2020}.
 The AV is required to learn efficiently in the source environment and when it travels to the target environment, it should be able to transfer its experiences from the source environment to learn quickly a new policy.
 Since the two environments are different, the optimal policies learned from these environments are also different~\cite{zhu2020}.
 Details of the differences between the source environment and target environment are described in the next section.

-The AV system includes (i) a rate adaptation module for the data communication function and (ii) a Frequency Modulated Continuous Wave (FMCW) radar for the radar detection function.
+The AV system in Fig.~\ref{fig:system-model} includes (i) a rate adaptation module for the data communication function and (ii) a Frequency Modulated Continuous Wave (FMCW) radar for the radar detection function.
 The time horizon is discrete and the AV can choose either radar detection mode or data communication mode at each time step.
-On the one hand, if the AV uses the data communication mode, it will then select an appropriate data rate $R_l$ to transmit data packets to a nearby Base Station (BS).
-On the other hand, if the AV uses the radar detection mode, it will then select a suitable radar mode $B_k$ (e.g., short-range or long-range) to detect objects.
+On the one hand, if the AV uses the data communication mode, it will then select an appropriate data rate $R_l$ to transmit data packets to a nearby Base Station (BS) as illustrated in Fig.~\ref{fig:system-model}.
+On the other hand, if the AV uses the radar detection mode, it will select a suitable radar mode $B_k$ (e.g., short-range or long-range) to detect objects, e.g., cars and pedestrians in Fig.~\ref{fig:system-model}.
+Under the dynamics of the environment, e.g., the traffic density, the weather condition, and the road condition, the AV needs to choose a proper radar detection function or data communication function to guarantee safety and transmit data simultaneously.
 It is worth noting that the time division-based configuration for the JRC functions benefits from the simplicity and low-cost of implementation~\cite{luong2020}.
 Both radar detection and data communication functions can be easily implemented using a simple switch without requiring re-design radar and communication waveform~\cite{luong2020}.
 In the following sections, we discuss more details on how these modes are performed at the AV.